hannahdesmond/mastery-curriculum/chapter6/README.md

 * Floats
 * Strings

-And we the following tools:
+And we have used the following tools:

 * Naming
 * Statements